-Student Role and Responsibilities
+Student Roles and Responsibilities

-Regular attendance is an expectation of students in all classes (including lectures, tutorials, field trips, guest speakers, evening classes and seminars.)
+Regular attendance is an expectation of students in all classes (including lectures, tutorials, field trips, guest speakers, evening classes, and seminars.)
 Students are required to attend and be punctual to participate in all course activities.
+Attendance for Level II: Technical Training courses takes priority over other events hosted by NALMA or Regional Lands Associations.

-During the Level II Online delivery, students are expected to attend all live lectures, seminars, and presentations as required by the Instructor.
-Failure to participate as required will impact overall successful course completion, and may result in failure to achieve course requirements.
+During the Level II online delivery, students are expected to attend all live lectures, seminars, and presentations as required by the instructor.
+Failure to participate as required will impact overall successful course completion and may result in failure to achieve course requirements.

-Students are encouraged to participate actively in classes, to enter into intellectual debate, and to have their contributions treated respectfully by instructors and fellow students.
+Students are encouraged to participate actively in classes, and to have their contributions treated respectfully by instructors and fellow students.
 Students will be expected to follow the general guidelines outlined for Discussion Board contributions as well.
-The knowledge that a student brings to the classroom is respected and welcomed for the education of the class.